Some Surfside residents want new condo built at collapse site

 [ALSO SEE: READ STORIES ABOUT THE VICTIMS]

-To this point, 97 bodies have been recovered from the rubble of the June 24 tragedy, with 95 of them identified.
+That sum includes insurance on the Champlain Towers South building and the expected proceeds from sale of the property.

+“The court’s concern has always been the victims here,” the judge said, adding that the group includes visitors and renters, not just condo owners.
+“Their rights will be protected.”

-Right now, the court is considering selling the land so the money can be used to pay compensation to survivors who lost their homes and to family members of victims who were killed or injured in the collapse.
+Right now, the court is considering selling the land so the money can be used to pay compensation to survivors who lost their homes and to family members of victims who were killed or injured.

 The purpose of Wednesday’s two-hour court hearing was for the judge to get an update on how much money is available to pay the victims.

-The court-appointed receiver said the condo board had about a million dollars cash on hand.
+The court-appointed receiver Michael Goldberg said the condo board had about a million dollars cash on hand.
 There are about $50 million in insurance proceeds, and about $2 million dollars in compensation has already been paid to the victims.

+“My job and your job is to get these victims whatever they are legally entitled to,” Judge Hanzman said.
+“They own the land, they are legally entitled to its fair market value.
+Period.”

 Sky 10 video taken Wednesday shows how different the collapse site looks now the rubble has been cleared out.